AlexanderOllman/DiaChat/README.md

 # DiaChat

-DiaChat is a lightweight, real-time, in-browser voice AI chat framework designed to be run locally.
+DiaChat is a lightweight, real-time voice AI chat framework designed to be run locally.
 It uses a combination of cutting-edge speech-to-text (STT) from [Whisper](https://github.com/ggerganov/whisper.cpp), a large language model (LLM) via [Ollama](https://github.com/ollama/ollama), and text-to-speech (TTS) with the [Dia](https://github.com/nari-labs/dia) model to provide a conversational AI experience.

 ## Features